 Located on the waterfront, Harbor Lights provides a view of the harbor and, in good weather, outdoor seating as well.

-We both started our dinner with a substantial Crab Cake, served with tartar sauce and a small Greek salad.
+We both started our dinner with a substantial Crab Cake, served with tartar sauce and a small Greek salad very similar to the what we had at Orlando seafood.
 The crab was plentiful and bits of chopped red pepper added just the right amount of spiciness.